 I use the color scales on the CPA and CR% columns.
 To do this, you need to click on the column that you want to visualize and head to the conditional format section.
 From there, you want to look for the color scales section.
 Make sure you are using the right color scale view or else you can misread your data.
 For the CPA example, a lower CPA should be in green while a more significant number should be in the red.
 The opposite will be right for the conversion rate column.

 This blog post will get you caught up to speed on how to use a conditional format.

 How to Read the Heat Map

 At this point, you can have a completely different heat map with different values than mine, but the concept is the same.
 You can visualize the data trends that you want to see.
-For this example, I want to see what states that are converting well for me and that I should considering bidding more aggressively on.
-From a high level, I know that these states make up 2% or so of my traffic, but also account for over 3% of my conversions for my site.
-While that number might seem low, it is more about looking for that low handing fruit and optimizing for it.
+For this example, I want to look at what states that are converting well for me and that I should consider bidding more aggressively on.
+From a high level, I know that these states makeup 2% or so of my traffic but also account for over 3% of my conversions for my site.
+While that number might seem low, it is more about looking for that little hanging fruit and optimizing for it.
 It is always easier to look at top performing metrics when the data trends are the highest, but I want to make sure I am also being budget focused too.